andreav/swgit/doc/roles.rst

 When reporting contributes on INT/stable he/she will issue a command::

-  swgit stabilize --stb --src <stabilized_reference> Drop.A
+  swgit stabilize --stb --source <stabilized_reference> Drop.A

 After packaging a new drop, he/she will collect changelogs and fixlogs, and will tag *INT/stable* commit with a LIV label by the command::